sa-ne/rhel-edge-demo/README.md

   <long string>
 ```

 For `vars/config.yaml`, make sure the following variables are updated as necessary.
-Generally speaking, the default vaules should apply.
+Generally speaking, the default values can be used.
+Just ensure the `platform` variable is set to `libvirt`.

 |Variable|Description|
 |:---|:---|